Healthy RVing

 Balance & Comfort Trap

-RVs are cozy.
+RVs are cozy and comfortable.
 That is part of the magic.
 But cozy can quietly turn into sitting longer, moving less, and deciding to “just relax today.”

 No Space, No Workout Myth